AniList/submission-manual/docs/criteria.md

 :::

 ::: warning
-As always, works still have to satisfy the Japanese, Chinese, Korean, or Taiwanese ‘[Country Of Origin](./submissions.html#country-of-origin)’ type.
+As always, works still have to satisfy the Japanese, Chinese, South Korean, or Taiwanese ‘[Country Of Origin](./submissions.html#country-of-origin)’ type.
 :::

 If the work originally published on ‘_Not Accepted_‘ websites is later picked up by a professional publisher of _**the same language**_, that later publication would be what can be added to the database.